ajromeroch/ajromeroch/README.md

 -->

 ## About me :man_technologist:
-Full Stack Developer / Flutter Developer with 2+ years of professional experience in the field and a strong financial background because of my former career as an FX Trader.
-Keen eye for detail, strong commitment to project quality, and innovative problem solver.
-Track record of developing efficient web applications in Javascript using React, NodeJS, and Sequelize, as well as mobile applications using Flutter.
-Worked with cross-functional teams, and managed the software development life cycle for major projects.
-Ability to quickly analyze complex situations, develop effective solutions, and clearly communicate multifaceted information with customers and other professionals at all levels.
+Software Engineer with about three years of professional experience in the field and a strong financial background as a former FX trader.
+Strong commitment to project quality, detail-oriented, able to work under pressure, and problem solver.
+Track record of creating efficient, scalable, and real-world web applications in conjunction with cross-functional teams.
+Excellent analytical and debugging skills.
+Fluent in English and Spanish.

 ## Tools I Use 🛠
 <div>